gabriel-azion/vulcan-cli-bpost/ai-improved.md

-# Next-Level Edge Deployment: Embracing Node.js Polyfills
+# Next-Level Edge Deployment: Embracing Node.js Polyfills (1)
+# Unlock Effortless Edge Deployment with Vulcan and Node.js Polyfills (2)
+# Unlock Effortless Edge Deployment with Vulcan and Node.js Polyfills (3)

 As developers, we are all familiar with the accelerated, ever-changing world of web frameworks.
 Sometimes, it can be confusing as excelling at using a specific framework requires a deeper understanding that goes beyond just knowing the programming language.
 One of the significant obstacles faced is configuring the project to run smoothly on different environments.